-- To introduce the new Netgear router IP address to your wireless home network, just reset the router by closing out your Internet web broswer and powering off your wireless router for approximately 3mins, and then letting it completely power up to a ready state.
+- To introduce the new Netgear router IP address to your wireless home network, just reset the router by closing out your Internet web browser and powering off your wireless router for approximately 3 mins, and then letting it completely power up to a ready state.

 After the router is rebooted, you’ll need to reboot or power cycle all the computers and devices on your wireless home network, so they will be aware of the new default gateway address.